SPrinss/MOEPIG/Ergonomical Statistics.md

 Most of these visualizations are created using D3.js—a visualization library for javascript.
 I know a programmer who may be willing to help us with creation of this kind of visualizations.

 ## Method #2: Animations

+Animations below are mostly from geometry (except Fourier transform, which an subject of interest for statistics), but the method of visualization is applicable to statistical concepts and formulas.

 - Example #1: Circles and radians